btopro/btopro.com/data/thoughts/new-post.md

 ## New Post
-This is a new post here.
+This is the 1st post made for this setup so that we can have test data.